Is it possible to start a money-making blog with zero experience and a small budget?

 It’s not just the forms that matter, but how they are implemented on your blog.
-You can have highly intrusive (yet highly effective) forms that take over the entire screen or just forms within your content.
+For example, you can have highly intrusive (yet highly effective) forms that take over the entire screen or just forms within your content.

-4. Create an email sequence.
-To really make the most of email marketing, you need to create a series of automated emails that are sent after a user joins your list.
+To make the most of email marketing, you need to create a series of automated emails sent after a user joins your list.
 This is what’s called an email marketing funnel.

 Step 6: Get traffic from Pinterest

 Many new bloggers start by creating accounts on all the social media networks out there, from Facebook to Instagram to even Snapchat.
 But how much traffic can you expect to receive from these sites?
 The answer is zero.

 Social media sites aren’t designed to send you traffic.
 Instead, they are designed to keep you on the platform.

 On the other hand, Pinterest is designed to send bloggers like you boatloads of traffic for free.

 Here’s why getting Pinterest traffic should be your focus as a new blogger: